SafinWasi/gluu-tutorials/docs/gluu-aws-integration.md

 After that, navigate to `Configuration` > `JSON Configuration` > `OxTrust Configuration`, locate the `Scim Properties` section (use Ctrl + F and search for `Scim`) and set the protection mode to `OAUTH`.
 Then save the configuration at the bottom of the page.

-- This article assumes that we are using the OAuth2 protection scheme.
+- This article assumes that we are using the OAuth 2.0 protection scheme.
 For testing purposes, you may use the `TEST` scheme, which is unprotected and can be queried without any authentication; however, this is not recommended in a production environment.

 ![Protection scheme](../assets/protection-mode.png)